kulmajaba/tau-thesis-template/README.md

 Main document class and document: `tauthesis.cls` and `main.tex`.
 Used by default.

 Minimalist class and main document where imports can be removed more easily: `tauthesis-min.cls` and `main-min.tex`.
-Remember to remove the default document class (and preferably the defaukt main document) If using these.
+Remember to remove the default document class (and preferably the default main document) If using these.

 ## TODO